As a married couple, you probably share almost everything. But is that such a good idea when it comes to filing taxes?

-Many tax-cutting credits and deductions are forfeited.
-You can't take the earned-income credit, claim adoption expenses or child and dependent-care costs, use educational tax credits or even deduct the interest you paid on a student loan if you're married and filing separately.
-If you have children, you might find the child-tax credit reduced because it phases out at different income limits for the various filing statuses.
+Many tax-cutting credits and deductions are forfeited when couples file separate 1040s.
+You can’t take the earned income tax credit, claim adoption expenses or child and dependent care costs, use educational tax credits or even deduct the interest you paid on a student loan if you’re married and filing separately.
+If you have children, you might find the child tax credit reduced because it phases out at different income limits for the various filing statuses.
 And the amount of capital gains losses you can deduct is cut in half.

 You should go ahead and figure your taxes as both joint and separate filers and use the method that produces the lower tax bill.
 But chances are, you’ll find joint filing will be your best choice.

 And after all, aren’t taxes a tiny price to pay for love?